Last Updated May 9th 2023

 Collection of Personal Data via the Website

-The personal data we collect from you via the Website will be limited to:
+The personal data we collect from you via the Website includes:

 - your email address (but only if you choose to give this to us for the purposes of signing up to our newsletter);

 - certain information about how you use the Website (for example, traffic data, location data, weblogs and other communication data); and/or